-- 28. Section 27 of the Act prohibits contracts, arrangements or understandings containing a provision that has the purpose, effect, or likely effect, of substantially lessening competition in a market. - 29.
-Upon application under section 58 of the Act, we can authorise conduct that may otherwise breach section 27 of the Act.
-However, we must be satisfied that such conduct would be likely to result in benefits to the public that outweigh the detriments arising from the likely lessening of competition. - 30.
-In assessing an application, we first determine whether the relevant provision contained within an arrangement would be likely to lessen competition.
-If we do not consider that a lessening of competition is likely, we do not have jurisdiction to further consider an application and, consequently, will not go on to consider the public benefits of the conduct. - 31.
+- 29. In assessing an application, we first determine whether the relevant provision contained within an arrangement would be likely to lessen competition.
+If we do not consider that a lessening of competition is likely, we do not have jurisdiction to further consider an application and, consequently, will not go on to consider the public benefits of the conduct. - 30.
 If we consider that the relevant provision contained in an arrangement would be likely to lessen competition we will authorise the conduct if we are satisfied that the public benefits are likely to outweigh the detriments from the arrangement.
 If we are not so satisfied, we will decline to grant authorisation.